adagio130/note/VocabularyBank/End up.md

 * When post-it get bumped they flutter away in the breeze and end up labeling the bottom of people's shoes.
 * The restaurant ended up closing because of the pandemic

-Turn out

-The truth turned out to be stranger than we had expected.
-It turns out that she had known him when they were children.